GlobalWebIndex/weak-css/README.md

 If you feel someone did something badly never use this document as tool for punishing them.
 Remember your own mistakes.
 Folks also have their right to disagree with these or any other rules.
 Being nice and opened doesn't mean you have to buy everything.
-Please keep discussion on constructive note yourself and then expect other to follow your example.
+Please keep discussion on constructive note yourself and then expect others to follow your example.

 ## :question:  Additional Rules to Consider